luiscardozo/springer_free_downloader/README.md

 This package downloads the Springer books from a CSV list into a specified directory.
 Each URL is an entry point for the book.
 Sometimes it have only a PDF, some times a PDF and an ePub.
 It tries to download both.

+## Update
+This software **does not work** after an update to the Springer servers where they ask for Captcha for download.

+I know that they want you to visit their page and I do not want to break their rules.

+So, for now, this is a dead end.
+It was good while it lasted.

 ## Preparing the list of books to download

 In the springer_free_downloader/lists/ there are some files: